storj/storj/docs/blueprints/referral-manager-v1.md

 1. The existing token is implemented with 32 random bytes.
      - Is it safe to use across satellites?
      - If not, what should we use instead?

+2. Should we have a separate table for invitation tokens in satellite db?
+3. Should we have a separate table for satellites that are allowed to talk to the Referral Manager?